-Most likely in the same dream sequence that Freddy used to wake Jason up he "implanted" Elm Street as Jason's Territory.
+Most likely in the same dream sequence that Freddy used to wake Jason up, he "implanted" Elm Street as Jason's territory.
 So it's basically the same way that Jason finds his way home instinctively in Jason Goes to Hell.
-Basically think of it as magic GPS or a homing signal.
+Basically think of it as a magic GPS or a homing signal.
 He knows where he's supposed to be.
-Not that the kids had anyway of knowing but most likely taking Jason home was at least partially unnecessary.
-Killing Freddy would probably have dismissed him, hell Freddy could probably have dismissed him if he hadn't been blinded with rage after Jason stole a kill from him.
+Not that the kids had any way of knowing, but most likely taking Jason home was at least partially unnecessary.
+Killing Freddy would probably have dismissed him, hell, Freddy could probably have dismissed him if he hadn't been blinded with rage after Jason stole a kill from him.
 I hear between serial killers Kill Stealing is serious business.

 In a flashback at the beginning where does Freddy get his victims' photos that he puts in his album?
 Judging by faces of the kids, he didn't take them himself, and they don't look cut from the newspapers - they are actual photos.
 Did all kids just happen to carry around their photos?

 Assuming that it happened in his dream realm, he could get them easily by venturing into past events of his victims.

 It appears to be in the real world.
 We only see two pictures clearly that aren't out of a newspaper.
 The first, of a little girl, looks like a school photo.
 If he's a janitor like in the remake it wouldn't be difficult for him to steal one of those.
 The other is of, presumably, a brother and sister.
 The easiest answer to buy is whichever child was the victim had brought it for show and tell and either left it someplace Freddy could get it or had it on their person when he snatched them.